Education in Indonesia: Post-independence

-Under the Japanese and Dutch occupation, most of the educational institutions were created to support the needs of the occupying power.
-There were very few efforts to promote the intellectual advancement of the indigenous population.
-After Indonesia declared its independence in 1945, the surviving education system was fragile and unorganized.
-In addition, there was a shortage of teachers as most of them had been Dutch or Japanese.
+After Indonesia declared its independence in 1945, the surviving education system was fragile and unorganised.
+There was a shortage of teachers, as most of them had been Dutch or Japanese.
 Very few Indonesians had experience in managing schools.

-Eager to address the neglected focus on native population, the first government of Indonesia had to create a system from scratch and reject the colonial European system.
-Chapter eight, article thirty-one, clause one of the 1945 constitution declared that "every citizen has the right for education".
+The first government of Indonesia had to create a system from scratch and reject the colonial European system.
+Chapter XIII, Article 31(1) of the 1945 Constitution states that every citizen has the right to education.
+Article 31(2) also requires citizens to undertake basic education, with the government providing the funding.
 The Ministry of Education, Instruction and Culture was founded with its first minister, Soewandi.
-The new institution sought to create an education that is anti-discriminatory, -elitist, and -capitalist to promote nationalism of the new republic of Indonesia.
-It was also decided that religion deserved a proper place and attention under the new republic, resulting in an increased support for Pesantren and Islamic Madrasah.
+The new institution sought to create an education system that was anti-discriminatory, anti-elitist, and anti-capitalist, to promote nationalism in the new republic of Indonesia.
+It was also decided that religion deserved a proper place and attention under the new republic, resulting in increased support for pesantren and Islamic madrasah.

 In 1961, 46.7% of the population were literate.

+By 2008, the staff shortage in Indonesia's schools was no longer as acute as in the 1980s, but serious difficulties remained, particularly in the areas of teacher salaries, teacher certification, and finding qualified personnel.
+In many remote areas of the outer islands, there is a severe shortage of qualified teachers, and some villages have school buildings but no teachers, books, or supplies.

 Early education

-Pre-school education in Indonesia is covered under PAUD (Pendidikan Anak Usia Dini, lit.
-Early Age Education) that covers Taman Bermain (playgroup) and Taman Kanak-Kanak (kindergarten, abbreviated TK).
-PAUD is under direct supervision and coverage of the Directorate of Early Age Education Development (Direktorat Pengembangan Pendidikan Anak Usia Dini).
+Pre-school education in Indonesia is known as PAUD (Pendidikan Anak Usia Dini, lit.
+Early Childhood Education).
+The Ministry of Primary and Secondary Education's data portal defines PAUD as education for children from birth to age six that supports their physical and spiritual development and prepares them for further education.
+It distinguishes PAUD as an educational unit from PAUD as a programme or service; units may provide playgroup and day-care programmes, while community learning centres may also provide PAUD services.
+It includes Taman Bermain (playgroup) and Taman Kanak-Kanak (kindergarten, abbreviated TK).

-From the age of two, parents send their children to Taman Bermain.
-From the age of four, children attend Taman Kanak-Kanak (TK).
-Most TKs arrange the classes into two grades: A and B, which are informally called kelas nol kecil (little zero grade) and kelas nol besar (big zero grade) respectively.
-While this level of education is not compulsory, it is aimed to prepare children for primary schooling.
+Children attend Taman Bermain at the age of two and TK at the age of four.
+Most TKs arrange classes into two grades, A and B, which are informally called kelas nol kecil (little zero grade) and kelas nol besar (big zero grade), respectively.
+While this level of education is not compulsory, its aim is to prepare children for primary schooling.
 Of the 49,000 kindergartens in Indonesia, 99.35% are privately operated.
-The kindergarten years are usually divided into "Class A" and "Class B" with students spending a year in each class.